There’s a simple way to ditch air-conditioning when it’s scorching hot. But we’re ignoring it

 The warmer it gets, the more people crank up the air-conditioning.
 In fact, AC is booming in nations across the world: It’s predicted that around two-thirds of the world’s households could have an air conditioner by 2050, and the demand for energy to cool buildings will triple.

-But unless the energy comes from renewable sources, all that added demand will generate more greenhouse gas emissions, which contribute to global warming–and of course, to hotter summers.
-It’s a vicious cycle–but buildings can be designed to keep the heat out, without contributing to climate change.
+But unless the energy comes from renewable sources, all that added demand will generate more greenhouse gas emissions, which contribute to global warming—and, of course, to hotter summers.
+It’s a vicious cycle—but buildings can be designed to keep the heat out, without contributing to climate change.

 Windows and shading

-Opening windows is a common way people try to cool buildings–but air inside will be just as hot as outside.
+Opening windows is a common way people try to cool buildings—but air inside will be just as hot as outside.
 In fact, the simplest way to keep the heat out is with good insulation and well-positioned windows.
-Since the sun is high in summer, external horizontal shading such as overhangs and louvres are really effective.
+Since the sun is high in summer, external horizontal shading such as overhangs and louvers are really effective.

 East and west facing windows are more difficult to shade.
 Blinds and curtains are not great as they block the view and daylight, and if they are positioned inside the window, the heat actually enters the building.
 For this reason, external shutters—like those often seen on old buildings in France and Italy—are preferable.